jrandj/vue/README.md

     * Dynamic CSS class and inline style bindings are supported by Vue.
     * Vue offers multiple **special syntaxes** (object-based, array-based) for efficient bindings.

-## Section 3: Rendering Conditional Content & Lists
+## Rendering Conditional Content & Lists
 1. Conditional Content
     * **v-if** (and **v-show**) allows you to render content **only if a certain condition is met**.
     * v-if can be combined with **v-else** and **v-else-if** (only on direct sibling elements!).